ArctosDB/arctos/.github/ISSUE_TEMPLATE/request.md

 - [ ] bulkload changes (to Agents, Identifiers, etc that are not already available as a bulkloading tool)
 - [ ] new feature or otherwise a good idea to make Arctos even better
 - [ ] quarantine taxon name and suggested replacement (please supply links)
+- [ ] API key request (see https://handbook.arctosdb.org/documentation/api.html for requirements)
+- [ ] error or bug (please include enough specific information to reproduce)
+- [ ] general inquiry (or email arctoscontact@googlegroups.com)
 - [ ] other

 **Describe what you're trying to do**

+**How-To**

+See <https://handbook.arctosdb.org/how_to/How-to-Use-Issues-in-Arctos.html> for more information.